cubitouch/energy-data-exploration/dashboards/src/energy-origin.md

 <div class="note">

-At the time of writting, although Nuclear being considered as _clean_ is debatable, the above chart indicates that France is using mostly clean energy.
+At the time of writing, although Nuclear being considered as _clean_ is debatable, the above chart indicates that France is using mostly clean energy.

 </div>